 Wildfires are posing a growing threat to communities in Canada, and The City of Red Deer is taking a proactive approach by reducing potential fire fuel load in areas of the urban forest system.
 This work follows FireSmart principles and is done to increase public safety and to lower the risk of property and infrastructure damage.

-With the growing threat of wildfires in Canada and Alberta in recent years, combined with current drought conditions in the province, we anticipate next year’s fire season to be worse than last year.
+With the growing threat of wildfires in Canada and Alberta in recent years, combined with current drought conditions in the province, we anticipate the next fire season to be worse than the last.
 By being proactive and reducing fuel load, we are protecting Red Deer’s urban forest from wildfire threat.

-This area, east of the Pines was selected because it is densely forested, and may be difficult to access with firefighting equipment.
+This area was selected because it is densely forested and may be difficult to access with firefighting equipment.

 This work is limited to trees and limbs that are dying or damaged.
 When we are done this work you can expect to see the removal of select dead vegetation.
-Dead tree that needs to be removed will be felled, with limbs processed through a chipper and fallen logs left in place.
+Dead trees that need to be removed will be felled, limbs processed through a chipper, and fallen logs will be left in place.

-Decomposing wood performs a key and integral role in the forest ecology, and helps to maintain the overall health of the forest and regeneration.
+Decomposing wood performs a key and integral role in the forest ecology and helps maintain overall health and aids forest regeneration.
 Decomposing logs are often very moist and a difficult fire fuel.

-No, per Parks and Public Facilities Bylaw 3255/2000, logs and wood must not be removed from urban parks and forests.
-Any logs that are left were done so intentionally with the forest ecosystem in mind.
+No, per Parks and Public Facilities Bylaw no. 3255/2000 logs and wood must not be removed from urban parks and forests.
+Any logs left are done so intentionally with the forest ecosystem in mind.

 Urban encampments are a reflection of the complex social challenges facing cities across Canada.
 Should crews encounter urban encampments while conducting this work, we will follow the camp clean up process, which involves connecting people sleeping rough to social supports and housing.
 If you come across an urban encampment, report it to the non-emergency police line at 403-406-2200.

-This work is being done by urban foresters and ecologists who consider the health of not only the forest, by the animals who call it home.
+This work is being done by urban foresters, ecologists and staff who consider the health of the forest and the animals who call it home.
 It is completed during winter months for easier adherence to the Migratory Bird Act and to reduce damage to the forest ecology.
 Dead trees with nesting cavities or holes will be preserved as valuable habitat.